-At least 7 members of Mormon family brutally killed in northern Mexico
+Nine members of Mormon family with U.S. citizenship killed in attack in northern Mexico; Trump offers military support

-MEXICO CITY — Assailants have killed at least seven members of a Mormon family in northern Mexico, national media reported Tuesday, burning alive a woman and her children in a brutal assault that highlighted the growing danger posed by organized-crime groups around the country.
+MEXICO CITY – Assailants have killed at least nine members of a Mormon family in northern Mexico, authorities reported Tuesday, burning alive a woman and her children in a brutal assault that highlighted the growing danger posed by organized-crime groups around the country.

-The daily Reforma reported that the victims included three women and four children.
-Another publication, El Universal, cited relatives saying that a dozen family members were killed — three women and nine children.
+Alfonso Durazo, the minister of public security, told a news conference that the victims were three women and six children.
 They were part of a community of dual U.S.-Mexican citizens.

-Mexican authorities said they have not yet confirmed the number of the victims.
+The vicious attack stunned a nation still reeling from an assault by Sinaloa Cartel gunmen on the city of Culiacan, which forced the government to hand over the son of Joaquin “El Chapo” Guzman shortly after he was captured.

+President Donald Trump tweeted that “a wonderful family and friends from Utah got caught between two vicious drug cartels, who were shooting at each other, with the result being many great American people killed.”
+He offered to help Mexico strike back at the cartels, saying they “have become so large and powerful that sometimes you need an army to defeat an army!”

-Relatives posted video of a charred vehicle in which the victims had been traveling.
+Relatives of the dead posted video of a charred vehicle in which the victims had been traveling.

 “This is how we live under the government of @lopezobrador,” tweeted Alex LeBaron, referring to President Andrés Manuel López Obrador.
 “Mexican Mormons, innocent women and children were ambushed in the Chihuahua sierra, shot and burned alive by the Cartels that rule in Mexico!”